-As T typed, I painted and drew with pen and ink nearby.
+As he typed, I painted and drew with pen and ink nearby.
 I took a dozen trips to his station to show him how to work the typewriter and to keep him company when he became frustrated.

 For years, certain issues have troubled my husband.
 He seeks to understand his need for perfection.
 Sometimes, he speculates that this need for perfection arose from the Russian school system or even his family.

-As Tyoma obsessed over his typing, he ripped page after page out of the typewriter and discarded in frustration.
+As Liev obsessed over his typing, he ripped page after page out of the typewriter and discarded in frustration.
 His need to type the perfect letter consumed him.
 I watched as he walked around in circles between sheets, talking to himself about typing.

 “His motivation is entirely internal,” I thought.
 “No one is putting pressure on this child to type the perfect letter to Hello Kitty.”